How to Fix Gas igniter failure on Whirlpool WGD6120HW (Gas)

 How Much Does This Repair Cost?

-A replacement gas igniter for the Whirlpool WGD6120HW typically costs between $20 and $60 in parts alone.
+Typically, a replacement gas igniter for the Whirlpool WGD6120HW costs between $20 and $60 for the parts alone.
 A professional service call for this repair usually runs $150 to $300, including labor and parts.
 Tackling this repair yourself can save you $100 or more, making it a worthwhile DIY project.

 How do I know if the igniter on my Whirlpool WGD6120HW is actually faulty and not something else?

-If you hear the dryer running but the drum stays cold and there’s no glow from the igniter, the igniter is likely failed.
+If you hear the dryer running, but the drum stays cold and there’s no glow from the igniter, the igniter is likely the issue.
 You can confirm this by testing it with a multimeter for continuity.

 Is it safe to replace the gas igniter myself on this model?

 Yes, replacing the igniter is a manageable DIY repair as long as you disconnect power and shut off the gas supply first.
-Avoid touching the new igniter with bare hands, as skin oils can shorten its lifespan.
+Just remember to avoid touching the new igniter with bare hands since skin oils can shorten its lifespan.

 What part number igniter fits the Whirlpool WGD6120HW?